 Free (Contributions accepted)

-Socialization can be difficult for those on the autism spectrum, so ACRES is proud to host a variety of fun social events where adults with autism can make friends, have a chat, and just have fun!
-Social gatherings include barbecues, taco nights, board game sessions, and more!
+Socialization can be difficult for those on the autism spectrum, so ACRES is proud to be a safe place where adults with autism can make friends, have a chat, and just have fun!
+A group of young adults on the autism spectrum meets every Wednesday from 6-8 PM.

 Free (contributions accepted)